Special Issues in Connection with Warranty and Indemnity Insurance

 From the perspective of the insured, consolidation can be a key tool in reducing the length and cost of proceedings.
 If the tower consists of a primary and two excess layers, an insured could face three consecutive proceedings, in part covering similar or identical issues of coverage and quantum.

-From the insurers’ perspective, consolidation may not be the preferred option.
-Insurers compete fiercely with each other.
+From the insurers’ perspective, consolidation may not be the preferred option, since insurers compete fiercely with each other.
 Each insurer may have a different approach to settlement.
-They will likely want to be represented by separate legal counsel, and may not be able to agree on an arbitrator.
+They are likely to want to be represented by separate legal counsel, and may not be able to agree on an arbitrator.

 Insurers in the higher layers may resist consolidation on the basis that they have the right to wait until the insured has exhausted its remedies against insurers in the lower layers.
 This argument can be based on economics, as each layer of insurance is priced in light of all the relevant risks, including the risk that the insurer will need to defend a claim in arbitration.